 Pull the plug.

 You read that right.
-Maybe Wild Turkey Kentucky Spirit, at least as we know it today, needs a long rest.
+Maybe Wild Turkey Kentucky Spirit, at least as we know it today, needs a rest.
 I’m not saying it should go away forever.
-I’m just saying that between Russell’s Reserve Single Barrel and Wild Turkey 101, it’s not standing near as proudly as it has in years gone by.
-Sure, I’ve found some quality Kentucky Spirit releases over the last couple years, but overall you’ll have to agree – the label’s seen better days.
+I’m just saying that between Russell’s Reserve Single Barrel and Wild Turkey 101, it’s not standing as proudly as it has in years gone by.
+Sure, I’ve found some quality Kentucky Spirit releases over the last couple of years, but overall, you’ll have to agree – the label’s seen better days.